Fliplet/fliplet-cli/docs/REST-API-Documentation.md

 ### Fliplet Data Sources

-Read and write data to our virtual tables.
+Read and write data to our virtual tables and enhance your Fliplet apps.
+This is often used to integrate your list of contacts (e.g. from Azure Directory) with Fliplet.

 [View documentation for Data Sources »](REST-API/fliplet-datasources.md) {: .buttons}